-In this day and age, there are more and more video games than ever before.
+In this day and age, there are more and more video games than ever before, such as slot27, for example.
 People now have the option of playing games on their phones, computers, games consoles, and more.
 For a while, it seemed like traditional tabletop games were destined to disappear into irrelevancy, but they did not!

 Tabletop games are as popular as ever.
 The industry is still growing.
 In 2017, it was estimated that the tabletop gaming industry was worth $7.2 billion per year.
 It is estimated that this market will increase to over $11 billion by the end of 2023.
 So, video games did not destroy board games.
 What board or tabletop games are people playing these days?
 Read on to find out.

 Before taking a look at some of the most popular and exciting tabletop games out there, a quick word on why board games are still so popular.
 The main difference between tabletop and video games is that they bring people together in the same room to play together.
 Of course, people do play video games with friends either online or in person, but there are not all that many video games that can bring the whole family together for a few hours of fun.

 This difference means that tabletop games are still extremely popular with families, though some still cater to different age groups.
 More and more young people are playing games like Dungeons and Dragons, which involve varied rules and the use of a vivid imagination – very different from playing an online video game!
 Meanwhile, the older generations still love classic board games like Monopoly and Scrabble.
 All of these games, though, attract a wide and varied audience, which is why they are so popular, even in today’s modern world.